Danissss/BIOIN-401/README.md

 # BIOIN-401
-This is Bioinformatics 401 project repo
+This is Bioinformatics 401 project repo biotech is eclipse project developed in mac test is same eclipse project developed in windows they will become same eventually (after everything is settle)

 #Open source:<br/>
 Weka 3: Data Mining Software in Java (machine learning station)<br/>